-- 1.3 The Northumberland Local Plan will be a single new Local Plan, covering the whole of Northumberland.
-It will replace all of the previous District and County Council Local Plan and Core Strategy documents. - 1.4 All local planning authorities are required to have an up to date Local Plan.
-The Northumberland Local Plan will, when adopted: - Set the strategic planning policies of the Council, taking account of key factors like population trends, economic growth, climate change, resources and environmental character; - Set the general scale and distribution of new development which is required to meet Northumberland's needs to 2036; - Provide the planning principles, including detailed 'development management' policies to guide decisions on planning applications; - Show in detail where new homes, workplaces and facilities will be located through allocations of land; and - Show key environmental designations and include site specific proposals for the conservation and enhancement of historic and natural assets. - 1.5 Planning law states that planning applications should be determined in accordance with the Development Plan unless material considerations indicate otherwise.
-Therefore, the policies within the Northumberland Local Plan, together with those in neighbourhood plans, will be the starting point for the assessment of all planning applications. - 1.6 The Local Plan must reflect the Government's National Planning Policy Framework (or 'NPPF') and associated Government legislation.
-It also sits underneath frameworks and strategies produced regionally and sub-regionally, including the
+1.3 The Northumberland Local Plan:

+- Sets the strategic planning policies of the Council, taking account of key factorslike population trends, economic growth, climate change, resources and environmental character; - Sets the general scale and distribution of new development which is required to meet Northumberland's needs to 2036; - Provides the planning principles, including detailed 'development management' policies to guide decisions on planning applications; - Shows in detail where new homes, workplaces and facilities will be located through allocations of land; and - Shows key environmental designations and include site specific proposals for the conservation and enhancement of historic and natural assets. - 1.4 Planning law states that planning applications should be determined in accordance with the Development Plan unless material considerations indicate otherwise.
+Therefore, the policies within the Northumberland Local Plan, together with those in neighbourhood plans, represent the starting point for the assessment of all planning applications.